Home

 What is the cost of living in Switzerland?

-On average, the cost of living in Switzerland for a single person can range from CHF 2,500 to CHF 4,000 per month, depending on the city and lifestyle.
+On average, a single person may spend between CHF 2,500 and CHF 4,000 per month depending on the city, lifestyle choices, and housing arrangements.

 How much does it cost to rent an apartment in Switzerland?